vineethk96/led_RPI/README.md

 4. blueBlink(self)
     * Used to make the Blue LED blink.
 5. displayStatus(self, bookAmt)
     * Function that the Storage.py utilizes.
-Send in the "bookAmt" and the LED will blink as required.
+Send in the `bookAmt` and the LED will blink as required.

 ### Setup
 1. Plug the ribbon cable to the Assembled Pi Cobbler